mgoo/WarMages/README.md

 ### Code Linting

 All java code will be done to the Google Java coding style which can be found [here](https://google.github.io/styleguide/javaguide.html).

-  If you want to check that the code passes the code linting process you can the linting tool with you could also add the command a run jar command in intellij

-      java -jar codecheck/checkstyle-8.1-all.jar -c codecheck/google_checks.xml src/

 Setting the default intelij styles will make all the default code completion be styled correctly and allow you to reformat you code to match the guild lines (ctrl + alt + L or code > Reformat Code)
 But dont run this on all code as it make a large amout of changes just do files you are changing for the issue.